Design and Technology (D&T) KS3: Cutting a shape from metal

 Points for discussion

-Discuss any other equipment which could be used to cut metal, for example:
+Discuss any other equipment which could be used to cut metal (and when it might be preferable to use these methods), for example:

 - Sheet metal guillotine